dwwatson1/stock-analysis/README.md

 #### Overview

-To complete the analysis of 2017 green energy stock data for Steve and his parents, I need to create a VBA script to loop through the data of the 12 stocks provided.
+To complete the analysis of the 2017 green energy stock data for Steve and his parents, I need to create a VBA script to loop through the data of the 12 stocks provided.
 I'll refer to the first script as the [Original_Script](https://github.com/dwwatson1/stock-analysis/blob/main/Resources/Original_Script.bas) in this section.
-To meet Steve's expectation of being able to use my model in the future for thousands stocks, I needed to create a more efficient, refactored VBA script.
+To meet Steve's expectation of being able to use my model in the future for thousands of stocks, I needed to create a more efficient, refactored VBA script.
 I'll refer to the second script as the [Refactored_Script](https://github.com/dwwatson1/stock-analysis/blob/main/Resources/Refactored_Script.bas) in this section.

 #### Process and Results

 Using the stock data from 12 green energy stocks, I built my __original script__ to run an analysis on all tickers in 2017.
 As you can see from the code, I created a format in the output of the **All Stocks Analysis** sheet within [VBA_Challenge](https://github.com/dwwatson1/stock-analysis/blob/main/VBA%20Challenge.xlsm).
 Then, I initialized an array of all 12 tickers and variables for starting price and ending price.
 After establishing loops through the data, I was able to extract data from each ticker to show **Total Daily Volume** and **Return**.
 I was able to assign this macro to a button called **Year Analysis**.
-I was then ready to run my __original script__ script.
+I was then ready to run my __original script__.
 After running it, a popup box appeared asking __What year would you like to run the analysis on?__ I specified that I wanted to see 2017 data only.

 ![Year_Analysis_Button](https://github.com/dwwatson1/stock-analysis/blob/main/Resources/Year_Analysis_Button.PNG)

 ![Year_Analysis](https://github.com/dwwatson1/stock-analysis/blob/main/Resources/Year_Analysis.PNG)

-Because I added another spcification in my code to start and stop a timer, as well as a message box displaying the total time it took to run it, a message box popped up after I ran it.
+Because I added another specification in my code to start and stop a timer, as well as a message box displaying the total time it took to run it, a message box popped up after I ran it.

-Code in script:
+Code in the script:

 MsgBox "This code ran in " & (endTime - startTime) & " seconds for the year " & (yearValue)